AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 * [com.day.cq.wcm.msm.api](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/package-frame.html)
 * [com.day.cq.wcm.msm.commons](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/commons/package-frame.html)

-The main MSM API objects interact as follows (see also [Terms Used](/help/sites-administering/msm.md#terms-used)):
+The main MSM API objects interact as follows (see also the section [Terms Used](/help/sites-administering/msm.md#terms-used)):

 ![Main MSM API objects](assets/msm-api-interaction.png)

-* **`Blueprint`**

-  A `Blueprint` (as in [blueprint configuration](/help/sites-administering/msm.md#source-blueprints-and-blueprint-configurations)) specifies the pages from which a live copy can inherit content.
+* **`Blueprint`** - A `Blueprint` (as in [blueprint configuration](/help/sites-cloud/administering/msm/overview.md#source-blueprints-and-blueprint-configurations)) specifies the pages from which a live copy can inherit content.

   ![Blueprint](assets/msm-blueprint-interaction.png)

   * The use of a blueprint configuration ( `Blueprint`) is optional, but:

-    * Allows the author to use the **Rollout** option on the source (to (explicitly) push modifications to live copies that inherit from this source).
+    * It allows the author to use the **Rollout** option on the source to explicitly push modifications to live copies that inherit from this source.
-    * Allows the author to use **Create Site**; this allows the user to easily select languages and configure the structure of the live copy.
+    * It allows the author to use **Create Site**, which allows the user to easily select languages and configure the structure of the live copy.
-    * Defines the default rollout configuration for any resultant live copies.
+    * It defines the default rollout configuration for any resultant live copies.

-* **`LiveRelationship`**

-  The `LiveRelationship` specifies the connection (relationship) between a resource in the live copy branch and its equivalent source/blueprint resource.
+* **`LiveRelationship`** - The `LiveRelationship` specifies the connection (relationship) between a resource in the live copy branch and its equivalent source/blueprint resource.

   * The relationships are used when realizing inheritance and rollout.
   * `LiveRelationship` objects provide access (references) to the rollout configurations ( `RolloutConfig`), `LiveCopy`, and `LiveStatus` objects related to the relationship.

-  * For example, a live copy is created in `/content/copy/us` from the source/blueprint at `/content/we-retail/language-masters`.
-The resources `/content/we.retail/language-masters/en/jcr:content` and `/content/copy/us/en/jcr:content` form a relationship.
+  * For example, a live copy is created in `/content/copy/us` from the source/blueprint at `/content/wknd/language-masters`.
+The resources `/content/wknd/language-masters/en/jcr:content` and `/content/copy/us/en/jcr:content` form a relationship.

-* **`LiveCopy`**

-  `LiveCopy` holds the configuration details for the relationships ( `LiveRelationship`) between the live copy resources and their source/blueprint resources.
+* **`LiveCopy`** - A `LiveCopy` holds the configuration details for the relationships (`LiveRelationship`) between the live copy resources and their source/blueprint resources.

   * Use the `LiveCopy` class to access to the path of the page, the path of the source/blueprint page, the rollout configurations and whether child pages are also included in the `LiveCopy`.

   * A `LiveCopy` node is created each time **Create Site** or **Create Live Copy** is used.

-* **`LiveStatus`**

-  `LiveStatus` objects provide access to the runtime status of a `LiveRelationship`.
+* **`LiveStatus`** - `LiveStatus` objects provide access to the runtime status of a `LiveRelationship`.
 Use to query the synchronization status of a live copy.

-* **`LiveAction`**

-  A `LiveAction` is an action that is executed on each resource that is involved in the rollout.
+* **`LiveAction`** - A `LiveAction` is an action that is executed on each resource that is involved in the rollout.

-  * LiveActions are only generated by RolloutConfigs.
+  * `LiveAction`s are only generated by `RolloutConfig`s.

-* **`LiveActionFactory`**

-  Creates `LiveAction` objects given a `LiveAction` configuration.
+* **`LiveActionFactory`** - A `LiveActionFactory` creates `LiveAction` objects given a `LiveAction` configuration.
 Configurations are stored as resources in the repository.

-* **`RolloutConfig`**

-  The `RolloutConfig` holds a list of `LiveActions`, to be used when triggered.
+* **`RolloutConfig`** - The `RolloutConfig` holds a list of `LiveActions`, to be used when triggered.
 The `LiveCopy` inherits the `RolloutConfig` and the result is present in the `LiveRelationship`.

-  * Setting up a live copy for the very first time also uses a RolloutConfig (which triggers the LiveActions).
+  * Setting up a live copy for the very first time also uses a `RolloutConfig`` (which triggers the `LiveAction`s).

 ## Creating a New Synchronization Action {#creating-a-new-synchronization-action}

-Create custom synchronization actions to use with your rollout configurations.
-Create a synchronization action when the [installed actions](/help/sites-administering/msm-sync.md#installed-synchronization-actions) do not meet your specific application requirements.
+You can create custom synchronization actions to use with your rollout configurations.
+This can be useful when the [installed actions](/help/sites-cloud/administering/msm/live-copy-sync-config.md#installed-synchronization-actions) do not meet your specific application requirements.

 To do so, create two classes:

-* An implementation of the [ `com.day.cq.wcm.msm.api.LiveAction`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveAction.html) interface that performs the action.
+* An implementation of the [`com.day.cq.wcm.msm.api.LiveAction`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveAction.html) interface that performs the action.
-* An OSGI component that implements the [ `com.day.cq.wcm.msm.api.LiveActionFactory`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveActionFactory.html) interface and creates instances of your `LiveAction` class.
+* An OSGi component that implements the [`com.day.cq.wcm.msm.api.LiveActionFactory`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveActionFactory.html) interface and creates instances of your `LiveAction` class

 The `LiveActionFactory` creates instances of the `LiveAction` class for a given configuration:

 * `LiveAction` classes include the following methods:

-  * `getName`: Returns the name of the action The name is used to refer to the action, for example in rollout configurations.
+  * `getName` - Returns the name of the action

+    * The name is used to refer to the action, for example in rollout configurations.

-  * `execute`: Performs the tasks of the action.
+  * `execute` - Performs the tasks of the action

 * `LiveActionFactory` classes include the following members:

-  * `LIVE_ACTION_NAME`: A field that contains the name of the associated `LiveAction`.
-This name must coincide with the value that is returned by the `getName` method of the `LiveAction` class.
+  * `LIVE_ACTION_NAME` - A field that contains the name of the associated `LiveAction`

+    * This name must coincide with the value that is returned by the `getName` method of the `LiveAction` class.

-  * `createAction`: Creates an instance of the `LiveAction`.
-The optional `Resource` parameter can be used to provide configuration information.
+  * `createAction` - Creates an instance of the `LiveAction`

+    * The optional `Resource` parameter can be used to provide configuration information.

-  * `createsAction`: Returns the name of the associated `LiveAction`.
+  * `createsAction` - Returns the name of the associated `LiveAction`

 ### Accessing the LiveAction Configuration Node {#accessing-the-liveaction-configuration-node}